dojo/docs/dojox/mobile/FlippableView.rst

 .. contents::
     :depth: 2

 FlippableView is a container widget that represents entire mobile device screen, and can be flipped horizontally.
-FlippableView is a subclass of View (=`dojox.mobile.View <dojox/mobile/View>`_).
+FlippableView is a subclass of View (=:ref:`dojox.mobile.View <dojox/mobile/View>`).
 FlippableView allows the user to swipe the screen left or right to flip between the views.
 When FlippableView is flipped, it finds an adjacent FlippableView, and opens it.

 ======================
 Constructor Parameters